-The change in the allowance for loan losses for the years ended September 30, 2014 and 2013 consisted of the following:
+The change in the allowance for loan losses for the years ended September 30, 2015 and 2014 consisted of the following:

-2014 2013
+2015 2014

-Beginning balance \$ 15,240 \$ 13,007
+Beginning balance \$ 6,649 \$ 15,240

-Provision for loan losses (5,757) 4,797
+Recovery of provision for loan losses (789) (5,757)

-Charge-offs, net of recoveries (2,834) (2,564)
+Charge-offs, net of recoveries (430) (2,834)

-Ending balance \$ 6,649 \$ 15,240
+Ending balance \$ 5,430 \$ 6,649

-The Company's allowance represents a reserve for the estimates losses on the Company's private student loans.
+The Company's allowance represents an allocation of net assets for the estimated losses on the Company's private student loans.
 Following the guidance under Accounting Standard Codification (ASC) 450-20, management evaluates the allowance on a quarterly basis to ensure the reserve is adequate to reflect any probable and inherent losses to be incurred.
 As all private loans are considered as having similar risk characteristics (the majority were originated under the same stringent underwriting guidelines, to similar high-quality schools, etc.), the evaluation and analysis is performed on the entire pool of private loans.
 The evaluation includes a review of historical losses and any new trends and conditions (including the general economic environment) that may impact the Company's ability to collect on its private loans.
 The evaluation and analysis resulting from these reviews are used in management's determination of the amount of the allowance.